Welcome to Whitby Civic Society

 All locals and visitors are assured of a very warm welcome.
 You can find out more about joining Whitby Civic Society here.

-There was a really interesting BBC series where Alec Clifton-Taylor, an English Architectural Historian, discussed the History & architectural character of various English Towns.
-Here is the extremely interesting episode covering his visit to Whitby
+A BBC series where Alec Clifton-Taylor, an English Architectural Historian, discussed the history & architectural character of a number of English towns including Whitby:

 Whitby Civic Society is a non-political, independent voluntary organisation and a registered charity number 1055396.